davidjguru/davidjguru.github.io/_posts/2020-08-30-Infrastructure-as-code-with-Terraform-for-Drupal.md

 }
 ```

 Also we'll add some more data about required variables and values used for the future connection to the provider.
-We'll need the API token and your personal private key in your local environment, I mean a string value (the token) and a file path (to the private key):
+We'll need the API token and your personal private key in your local environment, I mean a string value (the token) and a file path (to the private key), two resources that we'll charge when we're running the execution plan.
+Now, we only have to declare the variables:

 ```
 variable "do_token" {}